- How do I know if I have repressed childhood trauma?

 The four most typical trauma reactions are fight, flight, freeze, and fawn, sometimes known as the 4 Fs of trauma.

-Also, What are the three types of trauma?
+Also, What are three types of trauma?

 Acute, chronic, and complex trauma are the three basic forms of trauma.
 A single occurrence causes acute trauma.
 Domestic violence or abuse are examples of chronic trauma since they occur repeatedly and for a long time.
 Exposure to a variety of traumatic situations, frequently of an intrusive, interpersonal type, is known as complex trauma.